JogoShugh/CoderDojoPonceSprings.Events/PARKING.md

-# Parking for CoderDojo Ponce Springs at Ponce Springs Lofts
+# Parking for CoderDojo Ponce Springs

+We have two dojo locations:

+# 1. Midtown Atlanta office (Ponce Springs Lofts building)

 ## Finding Us
 * We're in the bottom floor of the Ponce Springs building at 620 Glen Iris Drive Suite 1B, at the corner of Glen Iris